RESEARCH RESIDENCY

 A few sentences about how your project will minimise its impact on the environment

 Applications are done via an Open Call.
-The current application is for residencies in Autumn/Winter 2025/26.
-The cost is €550 for 1 month or €1000 for 2 months.
+The cost is €650 for 1 month or €1200 for 2 months.
 PADA is not-for-profit association and currently receives very limited financial support.
 We encourage selected artists to apply for personal funding to cover all costs involved.

 The residency includes